Naxus28/jquery-gulp-seed/README.md

 To keep tests organized I suggest that:

 *  Test's filename match the ".js" file whose functionality is being tested against.
-Test file names should follow this convention: "filename.spec.js" (i.e. a test for "form-validation.js" should be written on file "form-validation.spec.js")
+Tests' file names should follow this convention: "filename.spec.js" (i.e. a test for "form-validation.js" should be written on file "form-validation.spec.js")

 * Tests be written in a sub-directory of the `./spec` directory whose name matches the "/js" sub-directory where the app's functionality is written .